Maryeon/asenpp/README.md

 - **fashionAI_attributes_train1.zip(6G)**
 - **fashionAI_attributes_train2.zip(7G)**.

-Once done, you should uncompress and link then into the `data/FashionAI` directory.
+Once done, you should uncompress and link them into the `data/FashionAI` directory.

 #### DARN

 As some images’ URLs have been broken, only 214,619 images are obtained for our experiments.
-We provide with a series of [URLs](https://drive.google.com/file/d/10jpHsFI2njzEGl7kdACXbvstz6tXyE0R/view?usp=sharing) for the images. **Be sure** to download them into a `pic` directory that should be created in `data/DARN` directory.
+We provide with a series of [URLs](https://drive.google.com/file/d/10jpHsFI2njzEGl7kdACXbvstz6tXyE0R/view?usp=sharing) for the images.
+Please download them into a `pic` directory that should be created in `data/DARN` directory.

 #### DeepFashion

 [DeepFashion](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf) is a large dataset which consists of four benchmarks for various tasks in the field of clothing including [category and attribute prediction](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) which we use for our experiments, in-shop clothes retrieval, fashion landmark  detection and consumer-to-shop clothes retrieval.
 Download the images into a `img` directory that should be created in `data/DeepFashion` directory.

 ### Configuration